RoulaNtinou/R-project/README.md

 ### Data Presentation

-*The data
-The data are collected from 102 male and 100 female athletes. \
+* The data are collected from 102 male and 100 female athletes. \
 They consist of 13 variables.
-The first two variables are categorical and especially are the gender of the 2 athlete and their sport.\
+The first two variables are categorical and especially are the gender of the 2 athlete and their sport. \
 The remaining 11 variables are various measurements made on the athletes. \
 The dataset is available in the file sport.txt.